MrSurgeon/SchoolHomeworkWorkshop/README.md

 # SchoolHomeworkWorkshop
-It is a homework control-based program for schools.
+It is a control-based program which observe homework of students for schools.